MarkWoodworth/xiaokey/README.md

 Some Ideas:

 * The I2C pins are available to expand to other parts, including a display or other inputs
-* The Rx an Tx pins are available to expand to a (3.3V level) serial port
+* The Rx and Tx pins are available to expand to a (3.3V level) serial port

 ## References